top of page

 Ike Jackets

-Although the 4 Pocket tunic was worn by many of the members of 101st Airborne, these were all replaced in early 1945 by the Ike Jacket.
-This saved the need to have two types of jacket, the officers and enlisted-men now shared the same jacket.
+Although the 4-Pocket Tunic was worn by many of the members of 101st Airborne, these were all replaced in early 1945 by the Ike Jacket.
+This circumvented the need to have two types of jackets; officers and enlisted men now shared the same jacket.
 It was simpler, cheaper and required less cloth to make.
-Despite the almost identical look of each jacket made by different manufacturers, once a soldiers medals, awards, overseas stripes, hash marks, awards, rank and unit patches, almost no two jackets looked the same.
-Even if all this happened to match, some soldiers added DI's (Divisional Insignia), the cords issued by foreign countries were optional and only two were supposed to be worn, although in some soldiers cases they were issued three... some choose two.
-Others ignored the rules and wore all three!
-So expect to see a huge variety of variations in jackets.
+Despite the almost identical look of each Ike Jacket, despite being made by different manufacturers, after the application of each soldier's medals, awards, overseas stripes, hash marks, rank and unit patches, almost no two jackets looked the same.
+Even if all these accoutrements happened to match, some soldiers also added DI's (Divisional Insignia), cords issued by foreign countries (optional) and only two were supposed to be worn (although in some cases they were issued three... some choose two, others ignored the rules and wore all three!
+So, expect to see significant variations across jackets.

-Enistedmen should choose the 4 pocket over the IKE, the 4 pocket can be worn the entire war, with the IKE only being later on.
-The awards kept to a bare minimum when doing Normandy.
-In fact the average enlistedman would only have his marksman qualifications and parachute wings at this point.
-No WW2 medal ribbons would have been earnt yet.
+Enlisted men should choose the 4-Pocket Tunic over the Ike Jacket.
+The 4-pocket could have been worn over the course of the entire war, with the Ike Jacket only being issued late war.
+Awards should be kept to a bare minimum when doing Normandy.
+In fact, the average enlisted man would only have his marksman qualifications and parachute wings at this point.
+No WW2 medal ribbons could have been earned yet.

-When you look at lots of troopers in A-Class uniforms, almost all the ones wearing 4 Pockets were all killed in 1944 and have the bare minimum of insignia, they can look very bare!
+If you look at lots of troopers in A-Class uniforms, of almost all the ones wearing 4-Pocket Tunics, particularly those who were killed in 1944, have the bare minimum of insignia.
+Their jackets can look very bare!

-The PFC on the right wears the 4 pocket tunic, he has the early style parachute patch on his garrison cap.
-His jacket is as simply as any 101st Paratroopers can be.
-He has his Paratroopers Wing (PWings) and the 101st Infantry Division Patch.
-To have much more than this on 4 pocket would be a little off for an enlisted-man.
-Another interesting point is that it doesn't look like he is wearing the Presidential Unit Citation (PUC), so this would probably be pre-June 1944
+The PFC on the right wears the 4-pocket tunic.
+He has the early style parachute patch on his garrison cap.
+His jacket is as simple as any 101st Paratrooper can be.
+He has his Paratroopers Wings and the 101st Infantry Division Patch.
+For a trooper to have had much more than this on a 4-pocket would likely be incorrect for an enlisted man.
+Another interesting point is that it doesn't look like he's wearing the Presidential Unit Citation (PUC), so this would probably indicate a pre-June 1944 photo.

 ed938bc1-72c0-4318-a3ad-e16b39be086a.jpg